billthefarmer/crossword/README.md

 the larger dictionary contains a large number of not very useful three and four letter words and acronyms.

+The results are ordered by an algorithm using Scrabble letter values to hopefully get the more interesting anagrams to the top of the list.
+That doesn't mean that some gems might not be hiding down the list.

 This anagram algorithm is intended as a useful additional function to the crossword clue search, but is in no way comprehensive.
 Use one of the online anagram sites, such as at